amaan4n/Resume/python-fullstack-resume.md

 ## TECHNICAL SKILLS

 ➤ Python Core
-- Strong knowledge in Python fundamentals
+- Strong knowledge in Python fundamentals.
-- Extensive knowledge in Data Types (Lists, Tuples, Dictionaries, Sets)
+- Extensive knowledge in Data Types (Lists, Tuples, Dictionaries, Sets).
-- Extensive knowledge in Control Flow and Operators
+- Extensive knowledge in Control Flow and Operators.
-- Very good knowledge in Conditional Statements (if, elif, else)
+- Very good knowledge in Conditional Statements (if, elif, else, match case).
-- Good knowledge in Loops (while loop)
+- Good knowledge in Loops (while loop).
-- Thorough knowledge in Python Methods
+- Thorough knowledge in Python Methods.
-- Strong understanding of Basic Input/Output
+- Strong understanding of Basic Input/Output.
-- Expertise in Python Variables and Operators
+- Expertise in Python Variables and Operators.

 ➤ DATABASE (SQL)
-- Extensive knowledge in SQL fundamentals
+- Extensive knowledge in SQL fundamentals.
-- Excellent at performing CRUD operations
+- Excellent at performing CRUD operations on any RDBMS.
-- Strong knowledge in DDL and DML commands
+- Strong knowledge in DDL,DML,TCL,DCL,DQL commands.
-- Worked with Table Creation and Constraints
+- Worked with Table Creation and Constraints.
-- Very good knowledge in Primary Key, Foreign Key concepts
+- Very good knowledge in Primary Key, Foreign Key concepts.
-- Experience in writing Basic Queries
+- Experience in writing Basic Queries.
-- Knowledge on SELECT, WHERE, ORDER BY clauses
+- Knowledge on SELECT, WHERE, ORDER BY clauses.
-- Worked with Joins and Sub-queries
+- Worked with Joins and Sub-queries.
+- Worked on topics like Psuedo Columns.
+- Worked and practiced queries on ORACLE SQL *plus.
+- Written around 400-500 queries on above topics.

 ➤ DEVELOPMENT TOOLS & ENVIRONMENT
 - Experience with Python IDLE, PyCharm, VS code